 Sales of a substantial number of shares of our common stock in the public market could occur at any time, subject to certain restrictions.
 These sales, or the perception in the market that holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-As of March 25, 2020, we had 19,776,019 shares of common stock outstanding, including 2,675,293 shares of common stock that were issued in our recent private placement.
-The shares of common stock issued in our private placement and 3,344,154 shares of common stock issuable upon exercise of warrants also issued in that private placement may be resold without restriction upon effectiveness of the resale registration statement regarding such securities that we are required to file with the SEC within the next 30 days.
+As of March 29,2021, we had 25,623,577 shares of common stock outstanding, and 1,357,853 shares of common stock issuable upon exercise of warrants also issued in the March 2020 private placement, which may be resold without restriction.